Remi-Gau/retinotopy_cookbook/Cookbook_1.md

 Go to the [freesurfer wiki](http://surfer.nmr.mgh.harvard.edu/fswiki) and download the current stable version from the ‘Software’ section.
 Installation instructions are [here](http://surfer.nmr.mgh.harvard.edu/fswiki/MacOsInstall).

 Recommended install location is in `/usr/local/freesurfer`.
 This can be tricky to get to in the Finder, so suggest opening your hard drive from the Finder after installation.
-Then menu Go->GoToFolder and type in `/usr/local/freesurfer`.
-This will go to that folder; then menu File->AddToSidebar will add an alias to freesurfer in the side bar.
+Then menu `Go --> GoToFolder` and type in `/usr/local/freesurfer`.
+This will go to that folder; then menu `File --> AddToSidebar` will add an alias to freesurfer in the side bar.

-Drag Application->Terminal into the Dock if you haven’t already.
+Drag `Application --> Terminal` into the Dock if you haven’t already.
 Setup and configuration is [here](http://surfer.nmr.mgh.harvard.edu/fswiki/SetupConfiguration).
 This basically involves configuring some environment variables and then running the csh script `SetUpFreeSurfer`

 Test the installation by typing `tkmedit bert orig.mgz`.
 This should open an MRI scan.

-You are going to get annoyed setting the path `etc` every time you fire up a terminal window so set default tsch in the terminal Preferences menu.
+You are going to get annoyed setting the path `etc` every time you fire up a terminal window so set default `tsch` in the terminal Preferences menu.
 Then open a text editor (e.g. pico) and create a text file containing

 ```bash
 setenv FREESURFER_HOME /usr/local/freesurfer